MathieuMjr/holbertonschool-hbnb/README.md

 - `Sequence diagrams`

 Those three diagrams constitute the technical documentation, informing users about the architecture layers and their depending relations (`package diagram`), class models and their relations (`class diagrams`) and sequences of layers interactions (`sequence diagrams`) in 4 scenarios : user registration, place creation, review submission and list of places request.

+## 2. Implementing business logic core and API Endpoint :
+Part 2 contains files written to implement businees logic core and API endpoint with the facade design architecture.
+A specific readme explain how it works.

+Four object have been created : user, place, amenity, review.
+All inherit from a base model.

+API routes handle the CRUDS operations (except DELETE operations that only review object can handle) and return the apropriate status code.

 ## Work is still in progress, more content will come as the project goes further o/